 The ECP allows for routine monitoring and analysis of network traffic without user consent (ECP Section IV.C (b)).
 Analysis and monitoring that extends beyond routine practices requires user consent.
 Access without consent may be granted if the conditions detailed in ECP Section IV.B (Access without Consent) are met.
 Each instance of access without consent must be documented.

-· UCSF employees who operate and support EIRs may observe network traffic during regular business practices.
+· UCSF employees who operate and support Institutional Information may observe network traffic during regular business practices.
 Systems personnel shall not intentionally search the contents of electronic communications or transactional information for violations of law or policy.

-· If system personnel inadvertently discover or suspect improper activity that violates policy or law they must notify Enterprise Information Security (EIS) or report violations consistent with the Policy on Reporting and Investigating Allegations of Suspected Improper Governmental Activities (the "Whistleblower Policy”).
+· If system personnel inadvertently discover or suspect improper activity that violates policy or law they must notify the UCSF Information Technology Department or report violations consistent with the Policy on Reporting and Investigating Allegations of Suspected Improper Governmental Activities (the “Whistleblower Policy”).

-· Network traffic traversing UCSF networks is inspected on a routine basis by EIS and Medical Center information security, primarily to confirm malicious or unauthorized activity.
+· Network traffic traversing UCSF networks is inspected on a routine basis by the UCSF Information Technology Department and the UCSF Information Security Team, primarily to confirm malicious or unauthorized activity.
 Inspections do not require user consent.

-· Network traffic traversing UCSF networks may be inspected or captured for the purposes of network and system administration by parties other than EIS or Medical Center security staff.
+· Network traffic traversing UCSF networks may be inspected or captured for the purposes of network and system administration by parties other than the UCSF Information Technology Department and the UCSF Information Security Team.
 The content of such traffic may not be disclosed to other parties except to assist in network and system administration.
 Any such disclosure shall be conducted on a least-perusal basis: data must be destroyed when no longer needed and access must be restricted to only those responsible for necessary network or system administration.

-· Monitoring or capturing of network traffic conducted on a routine basis outside these parameters must be approved by the Information Security Committee.
+· Monitoring or capturing of network traffic conducted on a routine basis outside these parameters must be approved by the Committee on IT Security which is part of UCSF Governance.

-· Routine inspection for malicious or unauthorized activity is conducted by use of information security tools such as network intrusion detection systems, network traffic monitors, firewalls, and system logging.
-Inspection may include monitoring or logging and retention of network packets and must be conducted on a least-perusal basis.
+· Routine inspection for malicious or unauthorized activity is conducted by use of information security tools such as network intrusion detection systems, network traffic monitors, firewalls, host-based security software and system logging.
+Inspection may include monitoring and logging and retention of network packets and/ or network communication metadata and must be conducted on a least-perusal basis.

 · All inspections must abide by applicable laws, regulations, and guidelines.

-· Analysis and inspection of network traffic for malicious or unauthorized activity must be completed by a UCSF employee designated as having the authority of ensuring the confidentiality, integrity, and availability of UCSF EIRs.
+· Analysis and inspection of network traffic for malicious or unauthorized activity must be completed by a UCSF employee or contractor designated as having the authority of ensuring the confidentiality, integrity, and availability of UCSF Institutional Information.

-· Access to analyzed or captured network traffic used for security monitoring must be logged and shall be restricted to EIS and Medical Center information security staff.
+· Access to analyzed or captured network traffic used for security monitoring must be logged and shall be restricted to the UCSF Information Technology Department and UCSF Information Security Team staff.
 Access by other staff members for the purposes of determining authorized and unauthorized activity shall be limited to a least perusal basis.
 Request for access by other staff beyond this scope shall be handled as an access-with or -without consent request.

-· In exigent circumstances, access to analyzed or captured network traffic for incident resolution may be granted on a least perusal basis to other UCSF employees or non-UCSF persons as determined by EIS or Medical Center information security.
+· In exigent circumstances, access to analyzed or captured network traffic for incident resolution may be granted on a least perusal basis to other UCSF employees or non-UCSF persons as determined by the UCSF Information Technology Department and the UCSF Information Security Team.
 This access must be documented and adhere to the requirements of this policy and any other applicable regulations and guidelines.
-Access must be terminated as soon as it is deemed no longer necessary by EIS or Medical Center information security.
+Access must be terminated as soon as it is deemed no longer necessary by the UCSF Information Technology Department and the UCSF Information Security Team.

 · Anonymized or aggregated network traffic may be made available for the purposes of network or security performance analysis or education.